Ingeborg, A Viking Girl on the Blue Lagoon

 Please support my film project Ingeborg, A Viking Girl on the Blue Lagoon, based on the research conducted by Dr Jacques de Mahieu, director of the Institute of Human Sciences in Buenos Aires (Instituto de Ciencia del Hombre de Buenos Aires).

 According to Jacques de Mahieu (1915-1990), the Vikings went as far as the Pacific Islands.
-As a matter of fact, after they had helped develop a few civilizations in South America (or while they were doing so), they took their drakkars again and sailed to the Pacific.
-There they left traces of their presence too, in solar myths associated with white gods similar to those of the precolombian peoples, in the fair skin of the aristocracy among the islanders, and in the red hat worn by tribal chiefs, like in Peru, in memory of the red or fair hair of the Vikings.
-Norwegian explorer Thor Heyerdahl confirmed such data, yet considered white migrations to Pacific islands to be even more ancient.
-(As explained below, Mahieu himseld was aware of earlier migrations to America.)
+After they had helped develop a few civilizations in South America (or while they were doing so), they took their drakkars again and sailed to the Pacific.
+There they left traces of their presence too, in solar myths associated with white gods similar to those of the pre-Columbian peoples, in the fair skin of the aristocracy among the islanders, and in the red hat worn by tribal chiefs, as in Peru, in memory of the red or fair hair of the Vikings.
+Norwegian explorer Thor Heyerdahl confirmed such data but considered white migrations to Pacific islands to be even more ancient.
+(As explained below, Mahieu himself was aware of earlier migrations to America.)

 My aim with this film is to shed light on these events by depicting the life of Vikings in the Pacific (hence the Blue Lagoon of the title).
 Viewers will be told the story of a young Viking girl, called Ingeborg, on the far-away islands.
 Let us follow her steps on the blue lagoon’s sand.